JaneliaSciComp/ossi-website/src/content/projects/_project-template.md

   ]
 additional links text array:
   [
+    Optional.
 The display text you wish to appear for each link provided above, Display text for link 2,
     Display text for link 3,
     Display text for link 4,
     Etc.,
   ]
 related blog posts:
-  [Optional-file-name, Only-for-blog-posts-hosted-on-this-site]
+  [Optional, Only-for-blog-posts-hosted-on-this-site, Optional-file-name]
-image file: ./optional-file-path.jpg
+image file: ./optional-file-path--only-one-file-currently-supported.jpg
-image caption: Required if you upload an image file - this will dislay on the site youtube url: https://optional-youtube-url.com youtube caption: Required if you provide a youtube url - this will display on the site development team:
+image caption: Required if you upload an image file youtube url: https://optional-youtube-url.com youtube caption: Required if you provide a youtube url
+#Optional "tag" fields.
+Select tags from the provided options - delete the options that are not applicable.
+If you feel another option is required to describe your project, add it and then note this in your pull request.
+development team:
   [
     Branson Lab,